Frequently Asked Questions (FAQs)

 however, some firms with multiple establishment may choose to report as a single entity.

-For more firm-level data, please visit the Business Employment Dynamics (BED) program.
+For company or firm-level data, please visit the Business Employment Dynamics

 21. What is the prevailing wage rate for my area according to the Davis-Bacon Act?